Věra Chytilová: Career

 Vera Chytilová was banned from filmmaking for seven years, still working under her husband's name until she was approached by the government, this time imploring her to make films for their state-run studio, Short Film Studios in 1976.
 Around the same time, she was invited to attend a newly assembled Year of Women film festival in the US that her government would not let her attend.
 The festival had asked to screen Daisies and Chytilová revealed that she had no uncensored prints of the film and that she was no longer allowed to make films.
 She was aware of two uncensored prints in Paris and Brussels, but neither were in her possession.

 As a result, the festival began applying international pressure on the Czechoslovak government by petitioning on Chytilová's behalf.
 With this pressure, Chytilová wrote a letter directly to President Gustáv Husák detailing her career and personal belief in socialism.

 Due to the success of the pressure campaign and Chytilová's appeal to President Husak, Chytilová began production of Hra o jablko (The Apple Game, 1976).
 The Apple Game was completed and subsequently screened at the Karlovy Vary International Film Festival and the Chicago International Film Festival, where it won the Silver Hugo.

 After the release of The Apple Game, Chytilová was allowed to continue making films but was continually met with controversy and heavy censorship by the Czechoslovak government.
 Věra Chytilová's last film was released in 2006, and she taught directing at FAMU.

+In 2026, materials relating to Chytilová's collaborations with Ester Krumbachová were made avalible online through the Ester Krumbachová Archive, including a 1990s unrealised project using the Maries characters of Daisies.